jump-dev/jump-dev.github.io/_posts/2024-09-04-open-energy-models.md

 from a number of groups who use JuMP to build open energy models.

-This report started as a summary of my notes from watching the energy-related talks.
-But based on the [positive feedback during the writing of this post](https://github.com/jump-dev/jump-dev.github.io/pull/156), I extended the scope to talks about energy system modeling in previous years as well.
+This report started as a summary of my notes from watching the energy-related talks, but based on the [positive feedback during the writing of this post](https://github.com/jump-dev/jump-dev.github.io/pull/156), I extended the scope to talks about energy system modeling in previous years as well.

 ## Summary

+This post provides an overview of the energy-related talks from JuMP-dev 2024 and previous years, highlighting key insights and areas for improvement in using JuMP for energy system modeling

 JuMP is a popular tool for building open energy system models.

 Tools like [GenX](http://genx.mit.edu/) and [Sienna](https://www.nrel.gov/analysis/sienna.html)
-have a long history of development and used to analyze power systems around the world.
+have a long history of development, and they are used to analyze power systems around the world.

 The main features that energy modelers like about JuMP are:

- * Performance: tools like Sienna have demonstrated that it is possible to build and solve extremely large simulation models of a power system, with _O(10⁸)_ variables and constraints.
+ * Performance: Sienna has demonstrated that it is possible to build and solve extremely large simulation models of a power system, with _O(10⁸)_ variables and constraints.
- * In-memory re-solves: JuMP makes it possible to efficiently solve a model, change some of the parameters like variable bounds and right-hand sides, and then re-solve, without needing to rebuild the model from scratch or use file I/O. This is a critical feature for the rolling-horizon type problems that arise when we simulate the operations of a power system.
+ * In-memory re-solves: JuMP makes it possible to efficiently solve a model, change some of the parameters like variable bounds and right-hand sides, and then re-solve, without needing to rebuild each model from scratch or use file I/O. This is a critical feature for the rolling-horizon type problems that arise when we simulate the operations of a power system.
  * Documentation: I have put a lot of effort into developing excellent